SpeksForks/filament-copyable/README.md

 ```
 ## Usage
 ### Column
-In in your Table Schema:
+In your Table Schema:

 ```php

 \Saadj55\FilamentCopyable\Tables\Columns\CopyableTextColumn::make('name')

 ```

-You can make the icon to only appear on hover with the `->showOnHover()` method,
+You can make the icon only appear on hover with the `->showOnHover()` method,

 You can set a custom [heroicon](https://heroicons.com/) by using the `->icon('heroicon-o-duplicate')` method.